 where we have suppressed the neutrino flavours, as the LHC cannot mutually distinguish between them.
 Depending on the magnitudes of the couplings, the BRs in one or more of these modes can be sizeable.
 As a result, the pair-production of a given $\widetilde{L}$ at the LHC would give rise to different possibilities (third-generation quarks and leptons, third-generation quarks and second-generation leptons, etc.).
 Similarly, it would also have sizeable single-production, leading to more possible signatures.
 Some of these channels have been probed (see, e.g., Refs.~\cite{Sirunyan:2018kzh, Aaboud:2019bye, Aad:2020iuy, CMS:2020wzx}), while the prospects of some others at the high-luminosity LHC have also been studied~\cite{Chandak:2019iwj,Bhaskar:2020gkk,Bhaskar:2021gsy,Bhaskar:2023xkm,Ali:2023kss}.
-Here, since our lighter leptoquark is fairly heavy, $m_{Q_1}\gtrsim 1.5$ TeV, all the BPs (and, in fact, all the successful points from the parameter space scan) are allowed by the current direct-search exclusion bounds on scalar leptoquarks (which reach up to at most $1.7$ TeV for maximal BR in some modes; see, e.g., Table I of Ref.~\cite{Bhaskar:2021pml}).
+The current direct-search exclusion bounds on a scalar leptoquark reach up to $1.7$\,TeV for maximal BR in some modes (see, e.g., Table 1 of Ref.~\cite{Bhaskar:2021pml}).